Corporate law: Corporate finance

 Each has relative advantages and disadvantages, both at law and economically.
-Additional methods of raising capital necessary to finance its operations is that of retained profits Various combinations of financing structures have the capacity to produce fine-tuned transactions which, using the advantages of each form of financing, support the limitations of the corporate form, its industry, or economic sector.
+Additional methods of raising capital necessary to finance its operations are that of retained profits.
+Various combinations of financing structures have the capacity to produce fine-tuned transactions which, using the advantages of each form of financing, support the limitations of the corporate form, its industry, or economic sector.
 A mix of both debt and equity is crucial to the sustained health of the company, and its overall market value is independent of its capital structure.
-One notable difference is that interest payments to debt is tax deductible whilst payment of dividends are not, this will incentivise a company to issue debt financing rather than preferred stock in order to reduce their tax exposure.
+One notable difference is that interest payments on debt are tax-deductible whilst payments of dividends are not; this will incentivise a company to issue debt financing rather than preferred stock to reduce their tax exposure.

 Shares and share capital

 A company limited by shares, whether public or private, must have at least one issued share; however, depending on the corporate structure, the formatting may differ.
-If a company wishes to raise capital through equity, it will usually be done by issuing shares (sometimes called "stock" (not to be confused with stock-in-trade)) or warrants.
-In the common law, whilst a shareholder is often colloquially referred to as the owner of the company - it is clear that the shareholder is not an owner of the company but makes the shareholder a member of the company and entitles them to enforce the provisions of the company's constitution against the company and against other members.
+If a company wishes to raise capital through equity, it will usually do so by issuing shares (sometimes called "stock" (not to be confused with stock-in-trade)) or warrants.
+In the common law, whilst a shareholder is often colloquially referred to as the owner of the company, it is clear that the shareholder is not an owner of the company but is a member of the company and entitles them to enforce the provisions of the company's constitution against the company and against other members.
 A share is an item of property, and can be sold or transferred.
-Shares also normally have a nominal or par value, which is the limit of the shareholder's liability to contribute to the debts of the company on an insolvent liquidation.
+Shares also normally have a nominal or par value, which is the limit of the shareholder's liability to contribute to the debts of the company in an insolvent liquidation.
 Shares usually confer a number of rights on the holder.
 These will normally include: